firebolt-db/firebolt-node-sdk/README.md

 <a id="clientcredentials"></a>
 #### Client credentials
-Default way of authenticating is with the client credentials
+Use client credentials to authenticate as follows:

 ```typescript
 const connection = await firebolt.connect({